-The Croatia itinerary we followed, gave us an opportunity to visit UNESCO Heritage sites like Plitvice national park and Ston walls.
+The two-week Croatia & Slovenia Itinerary we followed, gave us an opportunity to visit UNESCO Heritage sites like Plitvice national park and Ston walls.
 Following this Croatia itinerary for families, we relaxed in beautiful islands of Hvar and Vis, explore medieval cities of Split and Dubrovnik.

 Croatia Family Vacation Itinerary Overview –

 Zagreb (1 night) – Lake Bled, Slovenia (1 night) – Zagreb (1 night) – Plitvice national park (1 night) – Split (2 nights) – Hvar (3 nights) – Vis (3 nights) – Dubrovnik (3 nights)

 Day 1 of Croatia 2 week Itinerary: Zagreb

 We landed in Zagreb via a connect through Frankfurt one late afternoon.
 By the time we checked into our hotel and settled in, it was already evening.
 Thankfully, Zagreb gets at least 15 hours of sunlight.